GeoMOER/geoAI/docs/units/_unit03/unit03-04_EX_FFS.md

 ---

 In this exercise, we will predict buildings in the southern part of Marburg once again.
-This time, however, it will be a spatial prediction done right -- which is to say that the results will not be spatially autocorrelated and much more robust!
+This time, however, it will be a spatial prediction done better -- which is to say that the results will be less spatially autocorrelated and much more robust!
 You can use the same dataset that we prepared and balanced in the previous exercise.

 You can import your extracted data in the same manner as before.
 In this case, we also need to define the column that contains information about which row belongs to which polygon (Polygon ID).